North 24 Kaatham

 North 24 Kaatham is a 2013 Indian Malayalam language adventure drama film written and directed by debutant Anil Radhakrishnan Menon.
-The film features Fahadh Faasil, Nedumudi Venu and Swathi Reddy in the lead roles.
+The film features Fahadh Faasil, Nedumudi Venu, and Swathi Reddy in the lead roles.
 The background score is composed by Govind Vasantha.
-The movie released as an Onam release on 15 September 2013.
-The movie was well received by critics and won the National Film Award for Best Feature Film in Malayalam.
+The movie was released as an Onam release on 15 September 2013.
+It was well received by critics and won the National Film Award for Best Feature Film in Malayalam.
 It is widely regarded as one of the defining movies of the Malayalam New Wave.

 Plot

-Harikrishnan is a geeky software architect who suffers from Obsessive–compulsive personality disorder.
+Harikrishnan is a geeky software architect who suffers from Obsessive–compulsive disorder and self-righteousness.
 His colleagues find it hard to work with him due to his emotional outbursts and odd mannerisms, though the company leadership values him as a core asset to the organization.
-His colleagues hatch a plan to send him off to Trivandrum to demonstrate on a webinar, one of company's top selling products, which also happens to be developed by Hari.
+His colleagues hatch a plan to send him off to Thiruvananthapuram to demonstrate on a webinar, one of the company's top-selling products, which also happens to be developed by Hari.
 Unfortunately for him, the date of his journey coincides with a harthal day.
-While going to Trivandrum by train, in the middle of the night, his co-passenger Gopalan, a veteran politician, receives a call informing him that his wife is seriously ill.
+While going to Thiruvananthapuram by train, in the middle of the night, his co-passenger Gopalan, a veteran politician, receives a call informing him that his wife is seriously ill.
 As soon as the train leaves Kollam, Gopalan, growing concerned about his wife's health decides to change his plan and return to his hometown in Kozhikode to attend to his ailing wife.
 Seeing the situation, another passenger Narayani a.k.a.
 Nani, a social worker, decides to join Gopalan.
 They get down at Paravur railway station.
 In the confusion to get down at Paravur, Gopalan accidentally drops his cell phone on the train before disembarking.
-Hari notices the ringing phone when Gopalan's friend Moidheen calls him up to inform about his wife's death.
-Hari picks the call and hears the sad news.
-Not knowing how to react in this situation, Hari also gets down at Paravur in the pretext of forgetting his bag on the train.
+Hari notices the ringing phone when Gopalan's friend Moidheen calls him up to inform him about his wife's death.
+Hari picks up the call and hears the sad news.
+Not knowing how to react in this situation, Hari also gets down at Paravur on the pretext of forgetting his bag on the train.
 Hari decides to follow Narayani and Gopalan on their return journey to Kozhikode.
-The plan not only upsets his daily routine and schedule, but also disturbs his standard of hygiene.
+The plan not only upsets his daily routine and schedule but also disturbs his standard of hygiene.
 Nani on the other hand is carefree and unlike Hari, goes out of her way to help others.
 The journey becomes a learning experience for Hari and how he understands and overcomes various trying situations in life.
 The film ends with Hari and Nani falling in love and him finally overcoming his OCPD.